MSRConnections/Azure-training-course/Content/Machine Learning/MLStudio HOL/MachineLearningHOL.md

 1. Select **All columns** in the drop-down list labeled "Begin With."
 This tells the Project Columns modules to pass through all the columns (except those you're about to exclude).
 In the next row, select **Exclude** and **column names**, and then click inside the text box.
 A list of columns appears.
 Select **normalized-losses** to add that column to the text box.
 Now click the check mark to close the column selector.

-    _Note that in FireFox it can take up to a minute for the column name to automatically pop up.
+    > Note that in Firefox it can take up to a minute for the column name to pop up.
 This does not happen in other browsers.
-Either wait for the popup or type the complete column name **normalized-losses** to work around the issue._
+Either wait for the popup or type the complete column name (normalized-losses) to work around the issue.

     ![Selecting columns for the model](Images/preprocess-select-columns-dialog.png)